kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 wait
 ----

-The `wait` instruction fails the Starlark script or package with an execution error if the [assertion][assert] does not succeed in a given period of time.
+The `wait` instruction fails the Starlark script or package with an execution error if the provided [assertion][assert] does not succeed within a given period of time.
+If the assertion succeeds, `wait` returns a [future references][future-references-reference] with the result the last run of the assertion.

+This instruction is best used for asserting the system has reached a desired state, e.g. in testing.
+To wait until a service is ready, you are better off using automatic port availability waiting via [`PortSpec.wait`][starlark-types-port-spec] or [`ServiceConfig.ready_conditions`][starlark-types-update-service-config], as these will short-circuit a parallel [`add_services`][add-services] call if they fail.

-To learn more about the accepted recipe types, please checkout [ExecRecipe][starlark-types-exec-recipe], [GetHttpRequestRecipe][starlark-types-get-http-recipe] or [PostHttpRequestRecipe][starlark-types-post-http-recipe].
+To learn more about the accepted recipe types, please see [`ExecRecipe`][starlark-types-exec-recipe], [`GetHttpRequestRecipe`][starlark-types-get-http-recipe] or [`PostHttpRequestRecipe`][starlark-types-post-http-recipe].

-If it succeeds, it returns a [future references][future-references-reference] with the last recipe run.

-This instruction is for one-off waits purpose, and it is not necessary to execute it right after an [add_service][add-service] or [add_services][add-services] call, if you need to check the ready conditions for a single service at startup we suggest to use the [ReadyCondition][ready-condition] type when you define the [ServiceConfig][service-config] for your service

 ```python